Amsterdam Quarterly Frequently Asked Questions

 A. Amsterdam Quarterly was founded in April 2011.

 Q. Amsterdam Quarterly was founded by writer, editor, lecturer, and anthropologist Bryan R. Monte.

 A. Amsterdam Quarterly’s mission is to publish, promote, and comment on writing and art in Amsterdam, the Netherlands, and the world.

 Q. Is Amsterdam Quarterly a local literary magazine?

 A. No. Amsterdam Quarterly publishes work from around the world.
-During its first ten years, Amsterdam Quarterly received work from writers from over twenty-seven countries in six continents.
+During its first twelve years, Amsterdam Quarterly received work from writers from over twenty-seven countries in six continents.

 Q. How often and in what form is Amsterdam Quarterly published?